QUIVER: Cost-Aware Adaptive Preference Querying in Surrogate-Assisted Evolutionary Multi-Objective Optimization

 Referee Report

 Summary.
-The paper introduces QUIVER, a surrogate-assisted evolutionary multi-objective optimizer that adaptively allocates budget between objective evaluations and heterogeneous preference queries (pairwise statements PS and indifference adjustments IA) by selecting the action that maximizes expected decision-quality improvement per unit total cost under an unknown scalarization.
-On DTLZ and WFG benchmarks using synthetic decision-maker models, it reports the lowest final utility regret on challenging WFG problems (e.g., 2.14 on WFG4 and 2.82 on WFG9, a 25% improvement over baselines) and shows that the optimal PS/IA mix shifts with problem difficulty (80% PS on easy DTLZ2 vs. 35% IA on hard WFG9).
+The paper introduces QUIVER, a surrogate-assisted evolutionary multi-objective optimizer that adaptively allocates budget between objective evaluations and heterogeneous preference queries (pairwise statements PS and indifference adjustments IA) by selecting the action that maximizes expected decision-quality improvement per unit total cost.
+Under synthetic decision-maker models on DTLZ and WFG benchmarks, QUIVER reports the lowest final utility regret on challenging WFG instances (2.14 on WFG4, 2.82 on WFG9, a 25% improvement over single-modality baselines) and shows an adaptive shift in query mix (80% PS on easy problems to 35% IA on hard problems).

 Simulated Author's Rebuttal